ram-sriram/Viewers/platform/docs/docs/configuration/dataSources/dicom-web.md

 ### Data Source Configuration Options

 The following properties can be added to the `configuration` property of each data source.

 ##### `dicomUploadEnabled`

 A boolean indicating if the DICOM upload to the data source is permitted/accepted or not.
 A value of true provides a link on the OHIF work list page that allows for DICOM files from the local file system to be uploaded to the data source

 ![toolbarModule-layout](../../assets/img/uploader.gif)

 #### `singlepart`

 A comma delimited string specifying which payloads the data source responds with as single part.
 Those not listed are considered multipart.
 Values that can be included here are `pdf`, `video`, `bulkdata`, `thumbnail` and `image`.

 For DICOM video and PDF it has been found that Orthanc delivers multipart, while DCM4CHEE delivers single part.
 Consult the DICOM conformance statement for your particular data source to determine which payload types it delivers.

-To learn more about how you can configure the OHIF Viewer, check out our [Configuration Guide](../index.md).
+To learn more about how you can configure the Cure Assist, check out our [Configuration Guide](../index.md).

 ### DICOM Upload

 See the [`dicomUploadEnabled`](#dicomuploadenabled) data source configuration option.

 ### DICOM PDF

 See the [`singlepart`](#singlepart) data source configuration option.

 ### DICOM Video

 See the [`singlepart`](#singlepart) data source configuration option.

 ### BulkDataURI

 The `bulkDataURI` configuration option allows the datasource to use the bulkdata end points for retrieving metadata if originally was not included in the response from the server.
 This is useful for the metadata information that are big and can/should be retrieved in a separate request.
 In case the bulkData URI is relative (instead of absolute) the `relativeResolution` option can be used to specify the resolution of the relative URI.
 The possible values are `studies`, `series` and `instances`.
 Certainly the knowledge of how the server is configured is required to use this option.

 ```js
 bulkDataURI: {